Michael E. Moritz Merit Scholarships in Law

-More than 80 benefited from the Moritz family’s generosity since the scholarships were created in 2001.
+More than 90 students have benefited from the Moritz family’s generosity since the scholarships were created in 2001.
 In many cases, these high-achieving students have not only enjoyed professional success without the burden of student loan debt, but they have been inspired by the Moritz story to contribute their skills and personal resources to other causes.

 The applicant’s past academic performance, LSAT score, demonstrated capacity for leadership, contribution to the diversity of the law school community, and other factors indicating the applicant’s potential to excel in all aspects of the law school experience are considered by the selection committee.